Team-Fennec/WinterEngine/README.md

 - SharpGLTF

 # Disclaimer
 Team Fennec is not affiliated with, nor endorsed by, Valve Software.
-Source Engine and Source 2 Engine are property of Valve Software.
-Team Fennec is not affiliated with, nor endorsed by, Unity Technologies.
-Unity Engine is property of Unity Technologies.
+Source Engine is owned by Valve Software.